-Lack of vitamin D contributes to pain in black Americans with knee osteoarthritisNovember 7th, 2012 in Arthritis & Rheumatism /
+Lack of vitamin D contributes to pain in black Americans with knee osteoarthritisNovember 7, 2012 in Medicine & Health / Arthritis & Rheumatism

 A new study reveals that black Americans display lower levels of vitamin D and greater pain sensitivity compared to white Americans.
 Findings published in Arthritis & Rheumatism, a journal of the American College of Rheumatology (ACR), indicate that vitamin D deficiency may be one of many factors that account for increased pain in older black Americans with knee osteoarthritis (OA).

 Those with OA experience painful swelling and stiffness of the joints such as knees, hips and fingers.
 The National Arthritis Data Workgroup estimates that 27 million Americans over 25 years of age have OA (based on 2005 U.S. census data).
 A long-term study by researchers from the University of North Carolina—the Johnston County OA Project—suggests that lifetime risk of developing knee OA is roughly 46%.

 During the last decade medical evidence has uncovered the importance of vitamin D, not only as a vitamin that aids in calcium absorption, but as a powerful hormone with numerous functions throughout the body.
 In fact, studies have found that a decreased vitamin D level reduces immunity and may contribute to diseases such as cancer and diabetes.